GDSC-DJU/24SolChl_RESQ/README.md

 ![Readme_1440 loading](./assets/readme_images/readme_1440p.gif)

 ## 😀 Welcome to RESQ :)
-  * Provides accident type alerts to users by analyzing real-time location-based risk information.
+  * Provides accident-type alerts to users by analyzing real-time location-based risk information.
   * Instills a sense of danger in users, providing accident prevention and response measures.
   * **An accident prevention service through place recognition and crisis detection.**

 ## 📢 Introduction
   Unexpected accidents and emergencies can occur at any time depending on the characteristics of each country or region.
 This includes earthquakes, fires, traffic accidents, etc. When an urgent situation occurs, it is difficult to make quick and accurate judgments.
-Therefore, we wanted to allow users to be aware of countermeasures in advance by having a sense of caution before a crisis situation.
+Therefore, we wanted to allow users to be aware of countermeasures in advance by having a sense of caution before a crisis.
   RESQ helps users to prevent and prepare wherever they are.
-It collects and analyzes user data in real time to inform you of all possible dangerous situations.
+It collects and analyzes user data in real-time to inform you of all possible dangerous situations.
 Then, it presents preventive measures that users can prepare for.

 ## ⚽️ UN SDGs & Our Goals
 ![sdgs](./assets/readme_images/sdgs.png)